Robert L. Blake Papers, 1943-2005

 -

-In 1942, Blake arrived at Duke University as part of an alternative service program for conscientious objectors, Civilian Public Service Unit #61.
-At Duke University, Blake was one of many attendants in the hospital operating rooms.
-It was in the rooms that Blake met Elon Clark, then director of the Department of Medical Art and Illustration and coordinator of the Medical Art Facility.
-After three months in the operating room, Blake moved to Elon Clark's studio to continue drawing, this time paying more attention to anatomy than style.
 Together with Elon Clark, Blake helped to create a laboratory for the pioneering work of making facial prostheses.
-The prostheses were used for accident victims, cancer patients, or people with congenital defects.
-Blake was interested in creating items that were not perfect, but which perfectly complemented the body of the person receiving the prostheses.
-For example, Blake learned how to make a plaster case of a real nose on a real person instead of using a plastic model to preserve the texture of the pores and natural appearance of the skin.
+The prostheses were used by accident victims, cancer patients, and people with congenital differences.
+Blake was interested in creating items that were not perfect, but which perfectly complemented the body of the person receiving the prosthesis.
+For example, Blake learned how to make a plaster cast of a real nose on a real person, rather than a plastic model, to preserve the texture of the pores and natural appearance of the skin.

-In 1949, Blake became part of the Duke faculty, eventually becoming Coordinator of Medical Art around 1971 and Acting Director of Audiovisual Education following Elon Clark's retirement.
-In addition to creating simple teaching drawings and pigments for dying scars, Blake illustrated covers for University publications, created posters and signs for campus events, and lettered citations and certificates for various departments and schools.
-He was responsible for lettering the scrolls presented to the members of the Half-Century Club (Duke Alumni who graduated more than 50 years ago), a job that increased markedly each year.
+In 1949, Blake joined the Duke faculty, eventually becoming Coordinator of Medical Art around 1971 and Acting Director of Audiovisual Education following Elon Clark's retirement.
+In addition to creating numerous pen-and-ink teaching drawings and pigments for dying scars, Blake illustrated covers for university publications, created posters and signs for campus events, and lettered citations and certificates for various departments and schools.
+He was responsible for lettering the scrolls presented to the members of the Half-Century Club (Duke alumni who graduated more than 50 years ago), a job that increased markedly each year.
 Blake also prepared a Poison Control Center exhibit which was shown around the world during the 1960s.
 In it, he used his three children as the models for pictures of children venturing into dangerous medicine cabinets or broom closets.

 In his personal time, Blake continued to paint using watercolors.
 He showed his own paintings in various areas of the Medical Center, mostly scenes from rural and coastal North Carolina.
 His work was exhibited annually at the Morehead Planetarium in Chapel Hill, North Carolina, for more than 20 years.

-Robert Blake retired on January 1, 1984 having illustrated approximately 500 scientific articles for medical journals and having created drawings for over 50 textbooks.
+Robert Blake retired on January 1, 1984, having illustrated approximately 500 scientific articles for medical journals and having created drawings for over 50 textbooks.
 In 1988, he stated that he continued to turn out about 75 watercolor paintings per year.

-In 2003, the Department of Medical Art (formerly known as the Department of Medical Illustration) became part of Educational Media Services within the Duke University School of Medicine.
+In 2003, the Department of Medical Art, formerly known as the Department of Medical Illustration, became part of Educational Media Services within the Duke University School of Medicine.
 Audiovisual Education, continued by Sam Agnello, also became part of Educational Media Services.

 - Accession A2007.008 (gift, January 2007), Accession A2009.028 (June 2009), Accession A2011.066 (gift, April 2011), Accession A2013.114 (gift by Kennard Blake, May 2013), Accession A2015.017 (gift by Kennard Blake, May 2015), Accession A2018.018 (gift by Kennard Blake, May 2018)